-1.1.7.
-National approach: Australia
+4.1.3.
+National approaches: Australia

 Following a 2019 review of the Australian Qualifications Framework (AQF), Australia began exploring how micro-credentials could fit into its national qualifications system.
-The review highlighted the need for the AQF to accommodate shorter forms of credentials.
+The review highlighted the need for the AQF to accommodate shorter form credentials.
 The revision, however, did not include micro-credentials in the AQF due to a lack of stakeholder support.
+Several reasons contributed to this decision, such as the broad scope of micro-credentials, which makes it difficult to assign them to a specific AQF level.
+Additionally, concerns were raised about the potential increase in administrative burden and the requirements that would follow, which could hinder the ability of micro-credentials to respond quickly to labour market needs (OECD, 2023c).

-In response, the Australian Government adopted the National Micro-credentials Framework28 in 2021, with the aim to increase coherence in the ecosystem by setting:
+In response, the Australian Government adopted the National Micro-credentials Framework in 2021, with the aim to increase coherence in the ecosystem by setting:

-- a national definition for micro-credentials, - standardised principles for micro-credentials, - critical information requirements, - minimum standard for micro-credentials that will sit on the national repository developed to include all micro-credential courses (i.e., the Micro-credentials Marketplace29).
+- a national definition for micro-credentials - standardised principles for micro-credentials - critical information requirements - minimum standard for micro-credentials that will sit on the national repository developed to include all micro-credential courses (i.e., the Micro-credentials Marketplace).

 The Australian framework places a strong emphasis on the labour market relevance of the micro-credentials.
 Indeed, numerous (recommended) elements that micro-credentials should include are aimed to make it visible that the industry needs micro-credentials try to fulfil.
 Indeed, the Australian approach is twofold; on one hand, it is learner-centric and on the other, it meets industry gaps.
-Australia is currently implementing a pilot project focusing on micro-credentials in higher education.30
+Australia is currently implementing a pilot project focusing on micro-credentials in higher education.